reddit12345/COMP3040A2/README.md

 # Instructions
 ## 1. Prepare your resume
 #### Etter's Principle: Structured Content
-- Using a lightweight Markdown editor to write your resume and your README file is essential to organizing our
+- Using a lightweight Markdown editor to write your resume and your README file is essential to organizing our document which provides scalability and efficiency.
-- One example of a Markdown editor is StackEdit.
-StackEdit lets you write Markdown files conveniently and efficiently.

 ### Writing a Markdown file
 1. Firstly, you have to know your target audience as it is important to set the tone of your document.